mk1316/loopd/desktop-app/docs/prd.md

 * Average app usage reduced over time
 * Number of override events vs blocks
 * Time spent in focused apps vs distractions

+---

+## 🤝 Contributing

+We welcome contributions!
+Please fork the repository, create a feature branch, and open a pull request with your changes.
+For major changes, please open an issue first to discuss what you would like to change.

+---

+## 💬 Contact & Feedback

+- For questions or feedback, please open an issue on GitHub.
+- Join the [Tauri Discord](https://discord.gg/tauri) for community support.

+---

+_Last updated: 2025-07-03_